-Not paying business taxes causes serious consequences for you and for your business.
+Not paying business taxes will cause serious consequences for your business.
 Read on to learn about the many penalties that could happen to you and your business if you don’t pay your business taxes.

-If you don’t pay your business taxes on time, the IRS will send a notice and outline a due date (typically 30 to 60 days) for you to respond to the notice.
+If you don’t pay your business taxes on time, the IRS will send a notice in the mail with an outline of a due date (typically 30 to 60 days) for you to respond to the notice.
 Ignoring these warnings could result in additional penalties, fees, or even a knock on your door from an IRS agent.

 Late Penalties and Fees